 About irish environment

-Founded in September 2009, we relaunched our site in May 2012 to bring you a new and improved irish environment with updated design, search functions and content, including our new blog ieBLOG.
+Founded in September 2009, we relaunched our site in May 2012 to bring you a new and improved irish environment with updated design, search functions and content, including our new section, ieBLOG.

 Follow us on Twitter.

-We update our News section twice a week, typically each Monday and Thursday, and other sections – Reports, Commentary, Podcasts, iePEDIA, You Tube, events— are updated at the first of each month.
+We update our News section once a week, typically each Monday, and other sections – Reports, Commentary, Podcasts, iePEDIA, You Tube, events— are updated at the first of each month.